ronancpl/MapleQuestAdvisor/README.md

 ---
 ### Using the tool

 This tool is designed to be a standalone, running in Lua.

-Currently WIP.
+At the moment, this tool provides route skimming through a group of quests around the player's level, and displays a path from quests traveled.

+Quest evaluation, and by consequence path evaluation, is currently WIP.